-On July 17, 2007, Bri-Chem completed its first acquisition by acquiring all the issued shares of Spirit Mountain Holdings Ltd. ("Spirit Mountain") and its wholly owned subsidiary, Millennium Technologies Ltd. ("Millennium"), a private Alberta wholesale chemical and fluid distributor to the oil and gas industry.
+On July 17, 2007, Bri-Chem completed its first acquisition by acquiring all the issued shares of Spirit Mountain Holdings Ltd. ("Spirit Mountain") and its wholly-owned subsidiary, Millennium Technologies Ltd. ("Millennium"), a private Alberta wholesale chemical and fluid distributor to the oil and gas industry.
 The purchase price of Spirit Mountain and Millennium was \$4.3 million.
 The acquisition of Millennium expands Bri-Chem's services to existing customers through new regional coverage in Saskatchewan and provides synergies across the combined operations.
-The operating results of Spirit Mountain and Millennium have been consolidated into Bri-Chem's financial statements following the closing of the acquisition.
+The operating results of Spirit Mountain and Millennium have been consolidated into Bri-Chem's financial statements following the close of the acquisition and therefore the fiscal 2007 second quarter comparative amounts do not include this acquisition.